 Toddlers are known to learn well from books, and toilet training is no exception.
 Having some toilet training books in your child’s bookshelf is a terrific way to start introducing training ideas and evaluate the toilet training preparedness of your child.
 The books mentioned below are a combination of silly tales, lift-the-flap publications and easy picture books.
 These are the best potty training books that have got great reviews from both parents and toddlers.

 When selecting a book for potty training there are some key points to remember.
 First, don’t forget who you are trying to appeal to.
 Knowing the personality of the child you are going to be working with in your quest to conquer the potty will go a long way to finding the book that can make a real difference.
 Also keep in mind that children of this age are very into the story line but definitely are drawn to the right illustrations.
 Make sure that you choose a book that has an attractive cover and appealing illustrations that the child can relate to in order to get them involved in the story.
 This will give training a personal attachment for them that will work to your advantage when you are in the midst of trying to win the potty game.

-Here are some of the best potty training books for parents to help them in their endeavor.
+Best potty training books for parents to help them in their endeavor.